Amazon’s Rekognition misidentified 28 members of Congress as criminals

 “[W]e think that the results could probably be improved by following best practices around setting the confidence thresholds … used in the test,” an Amazon spokesperson told VentureBeat in an email.
 “While 80 percent confidence is an acceptable threshold for photos of hot dogs, chairs, animals, or other social media use cases, it wouldn’t be appropriate for identifying individuals with a reasonable level of certainty.”

 There’s no guarantee, however, that Amazon’s customers are following its guidelines.
 And historically, the accuracy of facial recognition algorithms used by law enforcement has left a lot to be desired.
 A recent House oversight committee hearing on facial recognition technologies revealed that the algorithms used to identify matches are wrong about 15 percent of the time.
-Meanwhile, tthe system used by London’s Metropolitan Police produces as many as 49 false matches for every hit.
+Meanwhile, the system used by London’s Metropolitan Police produces as many as 49 false matches for every hit.

 In May, the ACLU revealed that Amazon worked with the city of Orlando, Florida and the Washington County Sheriff’s Office in Oregon to deploy Rekognition, reportedly charging around $400 for installation and as little as $12 a month.